adamsilver/fdpb/08-an-upload-form.md

 </form>
 ```

 Note the file input has the `multiple` attribute.
-In this case this is a robust enhancement: if the browser has support, the user can choose multiple files (meaning fewer requests).
-If the user is using an unsupported browser, they can still upload a single file as many times as they need to.
+When used in conjunction with a persistent form, the multiple attribute becomes a robust enhancement.
+Where supported, users can select multiple files at a time, meaning fewer requests and a streamlined experience.

-This also solves the aformentioned problem of not being able to select files across different folders.
+However, when not supported, users can keep uploading a single file at a time, as many times as they need to until the task is finished.
+This solves the problem I mentioned earlier regarding uploading files across different folders.

 ## A Drag And Drop Enhancement